-SEC CTION 1 - REQUIRED PLANNING FOR ALL PROJECTS (Env-Wt 306.05; RSA 482-A:3, I(d)(2)) Res Please use the Wetland Permit Planning Tool (WPPT) , the Natural Heritage Bureau (NHB) DataCheck Tool , the Aquatic Restoration Mapper , or other sources to assist in identifying key features such as: Priority Resource Areas (PRAs) , protected species or habitats , coastal areas, designated rivers, or designated prime wetlands.
-Has s the required planning been completed?
-Yes No Do es the property contain a PRA?
-If yes, provide the following information: Yes No • Does the project qualify for an Impact Classification Adjustment (e.g. NH Fish and Game Department (NHFG) and NHB agreement for a classification downgrade) or a Project-Type Exception (e.g. Maintenance or Statutory Permit-by-Notification (SPN) project)?
-See Env-Wt 407.02 and Env-Wt 407.04.
-Yes No • Protected species or habitat? o If yes, species or habitat name(s): NHB Project ID #: B20-3560 Yes No • Bog?
-Yes No • Floodplain wetland contiguous to a tier 3 or higher watercourse?
-Yes No • Designated prime wetland or duly-established 100-foot buffer?
-Yes No • Sand dune, tidal wetland, tidal water, or undeveloped tidal buffer zone?
-Yes No ls t he property within a Designated River corridor?
-If yes, provide the following information: ☐ Yes ☐ No • Name of Local River Management Advisory Committee (LAC): • A copy of the application was sent to the LAC on Month: Day: Year:
+SEC SECTION 1 - REQUIRED PLANNING FOR ALL PROJECTS (Env-Wt 306.05; RSA 482-A:3, I(d)(2)) Plea Res pro ase use the Wetland Permit Planning Tool (WPPT) , the Natural Heritage Bureau (NHB) DataCheck Too storation Mapper , or other sources to assist in identifying key features such as: Priority Resource Area stected species or habitats, coastal areas, designated rivers, or designated prime wetlands. ol, the Aquatic as (PRAs), Has s the required planning been completed? 🗌 Yes 📃 No Doe es the property contain a PRA?
+If yes, provide the following information: 🗌 Yes 🗌 No • Does the project qualify for an Impact Classification Adjustment (e.g. NH Fish and Game Department (NHFG) and NHB agreement for a classification downgrade) or a Project-Type Exception (e.g. Maintenance or Statutory Permit-by-Notification (SPN) project)?
+See Env-Wt 407.02 and Env-Wt 407.04. 🗌 Yes 🗌 No • Protected species or habitat?
+If yes, species or habitat name(s): NHB Project ID #: B20-3560 🗌 Yes 🗌 No • Bog? 🗌 Yes 🗌 No • Floodplain wetland contiguous to a tier 3 or higher watercourse? 🗌 Yes 🗌 No • Designated prime wetland or duly-established 100-foot buffer? 🗌 Yes 🗌 No • Sand dune, tidal wetland, tidal water, or undeveloped tidal buffer zone? 🗌 Yes 🗌 No ls tl he property within a Designated River corridor?
+If yes, provide the following information: 🗌 Yes 🗌 No • Name of Local River Management Advisory Committee (LAC): • A copy of the application was sent to the LAC on Month: Day: Year:

-For dredging projects, is the subject property contaminated? • If yes, list contaminant: Yes No Is there potential to impact impaired waters, class A waters, or outstanding resource waters?
-Yes No For stream crossing projects, provide watershed size (see WPPT or Stream Stats): SECTION 2 - PROJECT DESCRIPTION (Env-Wt 311.04(i)) Provide a description of the project and the purpose of the project, the need for the proposed impacts to areas, an outline-of the scope of work to be performed, and whether impacts are temporary or permanents.
-SECTION 3 - PROJECT LOCATION Separate wetland permit applications must be submitted for each municipality within which wetland imp oacts occur.
-ADDRESS: TOWN/CITY: TAX MAP/BLOCK/LOT/UNIT: US GEOLOGICAL SURVEY (USGS) TOPO MAP WATERBODY NAME: N/A (Optional) LATITUDE/LONGITUDE in decimal degrees (to five decimal places):
+For dredging projects, is the subject property contaminated?If yes, list contaminant: Yes No Is there potential to impact impaired waters, class A waters, or outstanding resource waters?
+Yes No For stream crossing projects, provide watershed size (see WPPT or Stream Stats): SECTION 2 - PROJECT DESCRIPTION (Env-Wt 311.04(i)) Provide a description of the project and the purpose of the project, the need for the proposed impacts t o jurisdictional areas, an outline-of the scope of work to be performed, and whether impacts are temporary or permane ent.
+SECTION 3 - PROJECT LOCATION Separate wetland permit applications must be submitted for each municipality within which wetland im pacts occur.
+ADDRESS: TOWN/CITY: TAX MAP/BLOCK/LOT/UNIT: US GEOLOGICAL SURVEY (USGS) TOPO MAP WATERBODY NAME:

+(Optional) LATITUDE/LONGITUDE in decimal degrees (to five decimal places):

-SECTION 4 - APPLICANT (DESIRED PERMIT HOLDER) INI If the applicant is a trust or a company, then complete v •
+SECTION 4 - APPLICANT (DESIRED PERMIT HOLDER) INFORMATION (Env-Wt 311.04(a)) If the applicant is a trust or a company, then complete with the trust or company information.

 NAME:

 MAILING ADDRESS:

 TOWN/CITY: STATE: ZIP CODE:

 EMAIL ADDRESS:

 FAX: PHONE:

-ELECTRONIC COMMUNICATION: By initialing here, I her this application electronically. eby authorize NHDES to cor nmunicate all ma tters relative to
+ELECTRONIC COMMUNICATION: By initialing here, I her this application electronically. eby authorize NHDES to cor nmunicate all ma atters relative to

 SECTION 5 - AUTHORIZED AGENT INFORMATION (Env- Wt 311.04(c))

 LAST NAME, FIRST NAME, M.I.:

 COMPANY NAME:

 MAILING ADDRESS:

-TOWN/CITY: STATE: ZIP CODE:
+OWN/CITY: STATE: ZIP CODE:

 EMAIL ADDRESS:

 FAX: PHONE:

-ELECTRONIC COMMUNICATION: By initialing here, I her this application electronically. eby authorize NHDES to cor nmunicate all ma tters relative to
+ELECTRONIC COMMUNICATION: By initialing here, I hereby authorize NHDES to communicate all matters relative to this application electronically.

-SECTION 6 - PROPERTY OWNER INFORMATION (IF DIFFICE If the owner is a trust or a company, then complete with Same as applicant • )))
+SECTION 6 - PROPERTY OWNER INFORMATION (IF DIFFERENT THAN APPLICANT) (Env-Wt 311.04(b)) If the owner is a trust or a company, then complete with the trust or company information.

 NAME:

 MAILING ADDRESS:

 TOWN/CITY: STATE: ZIP CODE:

 EMAIL ADDRESS:

 FAX: PHONE:

-ELECTRONIC COMMUNICATION: By initialing here, I her this application electronically. eby authorize NHDES to cor nmunicate all ma tters relative to
+ELECTRONIC COMMUNICATION: By initialing here, I her this application electronically. eby authorize NHDES to cor nmunicate all ma atters relative to